Example Programs 1: Get Vision Result from Mech-Vision

 mm_start_vision

-mm_start_vision: command for triggering the Mech-Vision project to run.
-Its parameters are shown below.
+mm_start_vision: The command to trigger the Mech-Vision project to run.

-• 0: Expect the Mech-Vision project to return all vision points.
+• 0: The Mech-Vision project is expected to return all vision points.

-• Current Position: Pass the current joint positions and flange pose of the robot into the Mech-Vision project.
+• Current Position: Send the robot’s current joint positions and flange pose to the Mech-Vision project.

-• 90,90,90,90,90,90: Because the previous parameter is Current Position, these joint values have no practical effect here and do not need to be modified.
+• 90,90,90,90,90,90: Because the preceding parameter is set to Current Position, the joint angle values here are not used, and the user does not need to modify them.

-Therefore, this command means that the robot triggers the vision system to run Mech-Vision project 2 and expects the project to return all vision points.
+The entire statement indicates that the robot triggers the vision system to run the Mech-Vision project with an ID of 2 and expects the Mech-Vision project to return all vision points.

 mm_get_data

-• pose_num: Variable that stores the number of obtained vision points.
+• pose_num: The variable that stores the number of received vision points.

-Therefore, this command means that the robot obtains the vision result returned by Mech-Vision project 2.
+The entire statement indicates that the robot obtains the vision result from the Mech-Vision project with an ID of 2.

-Transfer the vision result and move to the pick point
+Store the vision results and move to the picking waypoint.

 If g_mm_status==1100

-When status code g_mm_status is 1100, the robot has successfully obtained all vision results.
-Otherwise, an exception has occurred in the vision system.
-Handle different exceptions according to the actual status code.
+When the status code is 1100, the robot has successfully obtained all vision result.
+Otherwise, an error has occurred in the vision system.
+You can perform the corresponding operation based on the specific error code.

 aaa:=1